CMU-Robotics-Club/RoboBuggy2/README.md

 - Then you can go in the docker container using the `docker exec -it robobuggy2-main-1 bash`.
 - When you are done, type Ctrl+C and use `$exit` to exit.

+### ROS
+- Navigate to `/rb_ws`.
+This is the catkin workspace where we will be doing all our ROS stuff.
+- (This should only need to be run the first time you set up the repository) - to build the ROS workspace and source it, run: catkin_make source /rb_ws/devel/setup.bash  # sets variables so that our package is visible to ROS commands
+- To learn ROS on your own, follow the guide on https://wiki.ros.org/ROS/Tutorials.
+TODO: add recommendations on which aspects of ROS we use most

 ### 2D Simulation
 - Boot up the docker container
 - Run `roslaunch buggy sim_2d_single.launch` to simulate 1 buggy